imsjp/poe-tools/content/docs/builds/index.md

 Visit the [Path of Exile Forums](https://www.pathofexile.com/forum) and scroll down to the **CLASSES/BUILDS** section to view discussions about the seven different classes in the game.

-Six of the seven classes break down into three separate, more specific [**ascendancies**](https://www.pathofexile.com/ascendancy/classes) which each carry their own powerful unique skills and buffs.
+Six of the seven classes break down into three separate, more specific [**ascendancies**](https://www.pathofexile.com/ascendancy/classes) which each carry their own powerful unique skills and buffs to differentiate themselves even within a major class archetype.

 For beginner-friendly starting builds, look for titles that include phrases such as: **League Starter** and **All content viable**.
 These words signal that the class guide was created with new players in mind.

 The **[x.xx]** prefix on builds denotes the version of Path of Exile the build was created for.

-Popular builds can be found by visiting [poe.ninja](https://poe.ninja/challenge/builds) and checking the percentage of high-level playing certain classes.
+Find popular builds by visiting [poe.ninja](https://poe.ninja/challenge/builds) and checking the percentage of high-level playing certain classes.

 Popular builds change each season to reflect skill changes and power adjustments from major patches.
+You may see the word "meta" referring to popular builds within a patch.

 ## Example of a Class

 Here is [an example of a build guide](https://www.pathofexile.com/forum/view-thread/2866127) you may come across on the forums.

-It is a beginner guide written by the player Remi for a Ranger class in Patch 3.16 that focuses on the Toxic Rain skill.
+Remi wrote this beginner's guide for a Ranger class in Patch 3.16 that focuses on the Toxic Rain skill.

 The ascendancy within the Ranger class is Deadeye.